Kangding: History

 The city was renamed 'Kangding' in 1904.
-The American author Dorris Shelton Still, author of "Sue in Tibet", was born here.
+The American author Dorris Shelton Still, author of Sue in Tibet, was born here.

-During time of the Republic of China administration, Kangding was the capital of the now-defunct province of Xikang.
+During the time of the Republic of China administration, Kangding was the capital of the now-defunct province of Xikang.

 Dartsedo had a "reform through labor" prison or laogai after 1959.
 Jasper Becker in Hungry Ghosts: Mao's Secret Famine wrote, "The highest death rate was probably experienced by the Tibetans imprisoned after the abortive revolt of 1959.
 One survivor, Ama Adhe, describes in A Strange Liberation: Tibetan Lives in Chinese Hands what happened at the Dartsedo camp bordering Sichuan.
 By the roadside the authorities opened a mass grave which was filled with corpses and gave off a terrible stench.
 'Every day,' she recalls, 'they would deliver nine or ten truck loads of bodies to put there...'
 Of the 300 women arrested with her, only 100 survived."

+Dartsedo was particularly famous in France under the name 'Tatsienlou' in the 19th and earl 20th century as famous French travellers visited it, such as Alexandra David-Néel, Joseph Gabet and Évariste Huc, Gabriel Bonvalot and prince Henri d'Orléans or Victor Segalen.

 Climate

+Kangding City has a highland climate, with cold winters and cool summers.
+Affected by the monsoon, it is rainy in summer and dry in winter.

 Kangding has a monsoon-influenced climate, lying in the transition between a humid continental (Dwb) and a subtropical highland climate (Cwb) on the Köppen system.
 Despite the elevation of 2560 m, the diurnal temperature variation averages at most 10.6 C-change in any month.
 From April to September, rain is a very common occurrence, with around two-thirds of the days receiving some rainfall; in addition, 77% of the annual precipitation is delivered from May to September.
 Monthly daily average temperatures range from −1.9 °C in January to 15.7 °C in July; the annual mean is 7.29 °C. Over the course of the year, the frost-free period lasts 177 days and there are 1,738 hours of sunshine.
 The highest temperature ever recorded in Kangding was a high temperature record of 30.1 °C measured on March 30, 2007.

 Administrative divisions

-Kangding is divided into three towns and 18 townships:
+Kangding is divided into 2 subdistricts, 8 towns and 7 townships: